zzyzek/sandbox/notes/POMS-Future-Research.md

 Rough idea:

-* Take a block that has a partial non-homogenous region that bleeds into a homogeneous region (leaked block)
+* Take a block that has a partial non-homogeneous region that bleeds into a homogeneous region (leaked block)
 * Try to solve
 * Take the border of the solved region and transplant it to